Medical Billing certificate course curriculum

 Key elements of managed care contracts; covered services for patients, including preventive medical services and office visits; protected health information; patient information disclosure; HIPAA security standards and regulations compliance; HITECH and EHRs.

 Students learn the fundamentals of the medical billing and coding field.
-Program topics include insurance plans; medical ethics; HIPAA; ICD-9, ICD-10, CPT, and HCPCS coding; coding compliance and auditing; physician and hospital billing; Medicare, Medicaid, and TRICARE; EOBs, refunds, and appeals; workers’ compensation; and electronic claims processing.
+Program topics include insurance plans; medical ethics; HIPAA; ICD-10-CM, ICD-10-PCS, CPT, and HCPCS coding; coding compliance and auditing; physician and hospital billing; Medicare, Medicaid, and TRICARE; EOBs, refunds, and appeals; and workers’ compensation.

 After completing the Medical Billing program, students will be able to: